CLCStriders/striders/pages/boddington-10.md

 <!---

-#### Race HQ

-Race Headquarters is located OUTSIDE The Gloucester Old Spot and the postcode for Race HQ is GL51 9SY.

-Members of CLC Striders will be there from 0745 for entrants to collect race numbers.

----

 #### Quick Reference Guide

 Here are the key points (additional details outlined below):

-* The UK Athletics licence number is #28542
+* The UK Athletics licence number is #30107
 * If you are unable to race, please let us know so we can offer your place to someone else
 * Please follow the instructions from our car park marshals upon arrival.
 We are using 3 car parks and parking is limited so you must use the car park you are directed to.
 Please try to share transport if possible
 * Toilets and portaloos will be available for race participants at The Gloucester Old Spot and Elmstone Business Park.
 Unfortunately, no changing facilities are available